MilkyIQ/plex-file-organizer/README.md

 - No support for grabbing files off remote computers (i.e., `user@192.168.2.92:/home/user/Downloads` does not work)
 - No support for tab-completing filenames
 - The name of the show MUST be labeled in the parent directory of all the files, otherwise it won't work.
 This is because I am small brain and I don't know any other way of making this script work

+## TODO

+- [ ] Add flags for manual specification of title/season data
+- [ ] Cleanup redundant code
+- [ ] Group functions into their own modules (Better for organization maybe?)